Saibot393/perceptive/README.md

   - Differentiates between hiding and sneaking, using the appropiate Pf2e macros
   - Allows for the world setting Auto reroll sneaking stealth dc to be activated
     - Allows for the token setting Lock passive perception DC to be set to prevent it from being rerolled
+   - The active perception DC of compatible tokens (Characters, NPCs, Familairs) will now be locked and updated automatically
+   - The passive perception DC will be calculated as a skill check for compatible tokens (Characters, NPCs, Familairs)
+   - Undetected will only be removed on a critical failure/success and be replaced with hidden otherwise
+   - Hidden can be removed with active perception checks
 - GM UI & Controls
   - Player perspective: to allow GMs to only spot tokens players can spot
   - GM confirm Spotting: to open a dialog for the GM when a player rolls a perception check to conform which tokens are spotted